These Black Charcoal Hot Dog Buns are a fun way to add colour to your baking. All-natural charcoal is used to colour these buns.

 - 13 g vegetable oil

-- 1 Tbsp Suncore Activated Charcoal Coconut Supercolor Powder
+- 1 tablespoon Suncore Activated Charcoal Coconut Supercolor Powder

-- 1 egg + 1 tsp water beaten
+- 1 egg + 1 teaspoon water beaten

 - Place the lukewarm water, yeast and sugar together into a bowl.
 Give it a stir and set aside for a few minutes.